What Is WordPress Gutenberg, How to Use It, and How It Differs From the Classic Editor

 - Features.
 The classic editor offers basic formatting features for site editing and lacks design flexibility.
 It is not an ideal option to create media-rich pages or complex layouts.
 On the other hand, the new WordPress editor includes features such as reusable blocks for creating templates.

 While the new block editor comes pre-installed in WordPress 5.0 and higher, users with older versions of WordPress can also use the block editor by installing the Gutenberg plugin.
 However, we highly recommend updating the core WordPress software to the latest version.
+If you get WordPress hosting specifically designed for this CMS, you’ll be able to update the versions automatically from the control panel.

 How the Gutenberg Editor Works